nadavnave/Excel_compare_tables/README.md

 ## 3. Download this script into local pc

-download from git hub the code for.
+download from github the code.

 ## 4. run the script piano tuning

+Move the excel files to the same folder as the script file.

+Run CMD from that folder.

 run the command